An efficient estimation of nested expectations without conditional sampling: Numerical Experiments

 Here we consider a small two-arm randomized controlled trial (RCT) comparing treatments $d=1$ and $d=3$ with $n_p=100$ patients, which informs three parameters $OR_{E,3}$, $C_{T,3}$ and $P_{SE,3}$.
 The sample information $Y$ is defined as the three-dimensional vector $(Y_1,Y_2,Y_3)$ which follows

 respectively.
 Again, we want to estimate the EVSI as defined in \eqref{eq:evsi}. \end{problem}

 The first two models are so simple that the exact values of $I$ and EVSI can be calculated analytically, respectively.
 Therefore, these models can be used to verify that our proposed estimator is a consistent estimator for nested expectations, i.e., the estimate converges to a correct value as $N\to \infty$.
 On the other hand, the third model problem is more complicated and the analytical value of EVSI is not available.
 We use this model to test that our proposed estimator can work well even for complex models.
-Regarding the second problem, the outer variables are not mutually independent.
-Although our theoretical analysis does not deal with such situation, our proposed algorithm works in principle.
+Regarding the second problem, the outer variables are not mutually independent. \tg{Although our theoretical analysis does not deal with such situation, our proposed algorithm can be applied anyway.}

 Note that, in the medical decision problem, the i.i.d.\ samples from the conditional distribution $\rho(\theta|Y)$ cannot be generated.
 Nevertheless, our proposed method can be applied, whereas some other methods, including the NMC estimator, cannot be directly applied without any help of Markov chain sampler or importance sampling.